songtaohe/Sat2Graph/README.md

 **SpaceNet dataset**

-Please email me at songtao@alum.mit.edu for the dataset split, the pre-processed dataset, and the sat2graph outputs.
+~~Please email me at songtao@alum.mit.edu for the dataset split, the pre-processed dataset, and the sat2graph outputs.~~

+Please find the dataset split, the pre-processed dataset and the sat2graph outputs from this [link](https://drive.google.com/drive/folders/1uABt127ehNBQyfCnv6OND841ZrUlhmNB?usp=sharing).

 # APLS and TOPO metrics